dynamiqs/dynamiqs/docs/documentation/basics/batching-simulations.md

 ### Batching over a TimeArray

 We have seen how to batch over time-independent objects, but how about time-dependent ones?
-It's essentialy the same, you have to pass a batched [`TimeArray`][dynamiqs.TimeArray], in short:
+It's essentially the same, you have to pass a batched [`TimeArray`][dynamiqs.TimeArray], in short:

 === "For a `PWCTimeArray`"
     The batching of the returned time-array is specified by `values`.
 For example, to define a PWC operator batched over a parameter $\theta$: